schirrel/footer-stick-observable/README.md

 # footer-stick-observable
-A helper to listen to position sticky on bottom
+A helper to listen to `position:sticky` when used for bottom, when it is stuck or not

 ### Usage